Creepy Crawly, Utterly Covetable: The Enduring Appeal of Insect Jewelry

-You don’t need to be a bona fide entomologist to appreciate the glitz and glam of whimsical diamond insect jewelry.
+You don’t need to be an entomologist to appreciate the intricate beauty of whimsical diamond insect jewelry.

 Leonardo DiCaprio attends the Oscars on March 15, 2026.
 (Getty Images)